larryjameshenry/larryjameshenry.github.io/_posts/2020-01-22-using-azure-function-apps-as-microservice-apis-part-2.md

 title: Using Azure Function Apps as Microservice APIs Part 2
 date: 2020-01-22 08:00:00 +0400
 author: larry
-image: assets/images/posts/2020-01-22-using-azure-function-apps-as-microservice-apis-part-2/azure-function-main.jpg
+featured-img: assets/images/posts/2020-01-22-using-azure-function-apps-as-microservice-apis-part-2/azure-function-main.jpg
 imageshadow: true
-tags: [Azure, API, AzureFunctions, Microservices]
+categories: [Azure, API, AzureFunctions, Microservices]
 ---

 In a previous post, [Using Azure Function Apps as Microservice APIs Part 1](/using-azure-function-apps-as-microservice-apis-part-1) I go over the thinking behind a payment microservice and method signatures that we will be working with in this post.
 I am going to leave out the integration with a payment gateway.
 Since this article would become massive and the point is to show Azure Functions providing a RESTful microservice implementation.
 I do want to point out that I am using Azure Functions V3 .NET Core for this project.
 Therefore, I am limited to accessing the Azure Storage Table using Microsoft.WindowsAzure.Storage.Table.CloudTable.
 You may find other bindings to access a storage table in Azure, but it will no longer work.